alert icon

 How do you make the right choice?

-For proper valve selection, designers and technicians can follow the STAMPED method, which accounts for Size, Temperature, Application, Media, Pressure, Ends or fittings, and Delivery.
-Thorough consideration of each of these operational conditions can guide industrial fluid and analytical sampling system professionals to the right valve choice.
+A proper valve selection procedure involves following the STAMPED method, which accounts for Size, Temperature, Application, Media, Pressure, Ends or fittings, and Delivery.
+Thorough consideration of each of these operational valve selection criteria can guide industrial fluid and analytical sampling system professionals to the right valve design.

-The size of your valve dictates its flow capacity and will need to correspond to the desired (or required) flow rate of your system.
+S is for Size in the STAMPED method for industrial valve selectionA valve’s size dictates its flow capacity, so it will need to correspond to the desired (or required) flow rate of your system.
 Manufacturers will provide a flow coefficient (Cv), which indicates the relationship between the pressure drop across a valve and the corresponding flow rate.

 Flow coefficient, or Cv, is the amount of water in U.S. gallons per minute that will flow through a valve with a 1 psi pressure drop across the valve and at a temperature of 60°F. With compressible fluids, like gases, calculating and using the Cv parameter to predict flow is more complex, but still provides an effective means to size valves for a given application.